Holistic Physics Solver: Learning PDEs in a Unified Spectral-Physical Space: Limitation and Future Work

 \section{Limitation and Future Work}

-Despite obtaining superior performance in a variety of scenarios, the introduced Point-Calibration methods inevitably suffer certain limitations that do not affect the core conclusion of this work, and they are worth further exploration in future works. \begin{itemize} \item Firstly, the introduced spectral feature calibration technique remains a fundamental design, without considering demands in particular circumstances.
-Therefore, it is meaningful to develop more customized calibration methods such as learning frequency preference with physical-driven losses. \item Additionally, although this work has explored a broad PDE solving problems, numerous real-world physical systems still warrant further investigation.
-And it is significant to investigate the application of Point-Calibrated Transform in general deep learning tasks such as time-series signal prediction and computer vision learning. \end{itemize}
+Despite obtaining superior performance in a lot of scenarios, the introduced Holistic Physics Mixer inevitably suffers certain limitations that do not affect the core conclusion of this work, and they are worth further exploration in future works. (a) Firstly, the current coupling function $\mathbf{H}(\vx, \mathbf{\Phi})$ remains a fundamental design, without considering demands in particular circumstances.
+Therefore, it is meaningful to develop more sophisticated coupling mechanisms for specific requirements. (b) Additionally, although this work has explored a broad PDE solving problems, numerous real-world physical systems still warrant further investigation.
+It is significant to investigate the application of Holistic Physics Transform in general deep learning tasks such as time-series signal prediction and computer vision learning.